lkoepsel/AVR_C/README.md

-# Programming the Arduino Uno in Pure C
+# Programming the Arduino Uno in C
+The intention of this repository is to provide a framework in C which mirrors that of the Arduino framework.
+This allows a student to program the ATmega328P using C in a relatively familar context.
+The value of programming the ATmega328P in C is that it is easier to understand some of the C concepts using an 8-bit processor as compared to programming in C on a PC.
+It also allows someone to learn how to program an embedded microcontroller in an easier environment than one like the Raspberry Pi Pico (32-bit microcontoller).

+In order to use this framework, one must install the avr-gcc tool chain appropriate for their platform (Linux, macOS, or Windows).
+The directions to do so is [here](https://wellys.com/posts/avr_c_setup/).
-## Arduino Framework Replacement Routines
+## Arduino Framework  and standard C Replacement Routines
+### Arduino Framework
 * **analogWrite(pin, n)**: setup the Timer/Counters to provide a PWM signal
 	* pin = Arduino UNO Pin Number, must have a "\~" in its name (3, 5, 6, 9, 10, 11)
 	* n = n/255 Duty Cycle, i.e; n=127, 127/255 = 49.8% duty cycle